 Peer support workers

-Peer support workers (PSW) roles are based on lived experience of Trust services either personally or as a carer or facilitator of someone with a mental health difficulty, learning disability or forensic mental health services.
-They are on a good phase of personal recovery, very knowledgeable about many different services from a personal perspective.
+Peer support workers (PSW) roles are based on lived experience of Trust services either personally or as a carer.
+PSW’s are on a good phase of personal recovery and knowledgeable about different Trust services from a personal perspective.

 The peer role is explicitly a non-clinical one, which does not involve treatment, assessment or evaluation.
 The role gives added depth and personal perspective to what people are going through.
 They offer a different relationship, one of mutual understanding, which helps with the recovery and well as the involvement of people (and their carers or facilitators) in what is best for them; with experiences in common.
 They can support different ways to express how people are feeling and how to deal with those thoughts and feelings in a more creative and supportive approach.
 PSW emphasis is on the person taking control of their own lives giving them a purpose and confidence to look after themselves in a more productive and personalised manner.